godpeny/pages/main/src/blog-post.25.md

 $$
 As you can see from above equation, outer product generates the matrix whose first row is $u_1(v_1, v_2, \cdots, v_n)$ and the $i$-th row is $u_i(v_1, v_2, \cdots, v_n)$.

+### Idea of Factor Analysis
+Factor analysis is a statistical method used to describe variability(variance) among observed, correlated variables in terms of a potentially lower number of unobserved variables called factors($=z$).
+For example, it is possible that variations in six observed variables mainly reflect the variations in two unobserved (underlying) variables.
+Factor analysis searches for such joint variations in response to unobserved latent variables.
+The observed variables are modelled as linear combinations of the potential factors($\Lambda z $) plus "error" terms($\mu$).

 ### Factor Analysis Model
 As mentioned earlier, by modeling the correlations in our data($x$), we can represent it with fewer variables or dimensions(factors = $z^{(i)}$'s).
 $$